dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ApplicationDocumentation.md

 Follow these steps in order to create a documentation file in Eclipse Dirigible.

-## Context

-Every application, however small or big, needs a good documentation.
-Just like everything else with Eclipse Dirigible, this can be done with just a few mouse clicks.

 ## Procedure

 1. Navigate to the **Workspace Explorer** view in the Eclipse Dirigble Web IDE where your project files reside.